achtnullzwei/Doorman/docs/en/guide/firmware/customization.md

 The Doorman firmware is modular, organized into packages that you can easily mix and match.

 Don't need a feature, like the indoor station settings?
 Simply comment it out in your configuration.
+The order of the packages is important because some depend on others.

 Check out the example YAML configuration below for guidance: